The history of money is several thousand years old. But do we know its evolution? How was it created? How does it work? Its influence?

 Against the backdrop of a constantly growing globalization, the international community decided to ratify this unique monetary system.
 Most of the Western countries introduced it in 1873.
 India, Argentina and Russia did the same a few years later.
 The money supply and the exchange rate of each country were henceforth linked to gold movements.
 This means that their wealth is conditioned, to a lesser degree, to the distribution of yellow metal in the world.

-Moreover, the United Kingdom - the country that made the decision to adopt this regime - exerts a particular influence within the system.
-With its industrial and financial strength, as well as its energy power due to the many coal mines in the country, the country managed to impose the British pound as the international reserve currency.
-Thanks to the use of its key interest rate - particularly during periods when gold was scarce - the Bank of England was able to direct foreign capital and play ipso facto a determining role in the economic activity of competing nations.
-This status helped to maintain the United Kingdom's position as the world's leading power for several decades.
+Inegalitarian by nature, this system was also highly unstable.
+As a growing number of countries joined the system, falling gold production feeds hoarding and generates cycles of falling prices.
+The hardest-hit countries experienced sharp rises in unemployment and productivity.
+Moreover, the United Kingdom - the decision-maker in the choice of this regime - wields a particular influence within the system.
+Benefiting from its industrial and financial strength, as well as its energy power thanks to its numerous coal mines, the country succeeded in imposing the British pound as the international reserve currency.
+In a way, the Bank of England was the world's central bank (as is the U.S. Federal Reserve today).
+A change in its key interest rate - which rises when gold is scarce - enabled the central bank to attract foreign capital.
+This status helped maintain the UK's position as the world's leading power for several decades.

 Bank of England circa 1840

 When the First World War broke out, the unsustainability of this system reached its peak.
-The financing of military equipment proves to be extremely expensive, and the yellow metal reserves of the belligerent countries are rapidly depleted.
+The financing of the war economy proves to be extremely expensive, and the yellow metal reserves of the belligerent countries are rapidly depleted.
 England, Germany and the United States decide to suspend the use of the gold standard.

 While the economy is at a standstill, the abundance of money (banknotes and bank deposits), causes moreover a strong and durable inflationary period.
 (A situation that closely resembles the one in which we live following the crisis of the coronavirus...)
 The share of the metal coins in the total monetary mass decreases, gold and silver become mainly reserves of values.